Noise regulation: Some legal considerations in the United States

 There are several fundamental issues that shape the legality, effectiveness and enforceability of any community noise regulation.

 Preemption

 The federal government has preempted certain areas of noise regulation.
-They can be found in the Code of Federal Regulations under the EPA Noise Abatement Programs; Parts 201 to 205 and 211 cover railroads, motor carriers in interstate commerce, construction equipment, motor vehicles.
+They can be found in the Code of Federal Regulations under the EPA Noise Abatement Programs; Parts 201 to 205 and 211 cover railroads, motor carriers in interstate commerce, construction equipment, and motor vehicles.
 They require product labeling and prohibit tampering with noise control devices.
 Communities may enact regulations that are no more strict than the federal ones so that local enforcement can be carried out.
 They can enact curfews and restrict vehicle use in established zones such as residential.
 Any restriction on interstate motor carriers or railroads may NOT be for the purpose of noise control.